ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

 This section describes the procedure for building and running the CTSM library and its dependencies, and linking to these libraries in the WRF model's build via LILAC.
-As such this section repeats some information from earlier sections but in recipe form and with minimal detail.
+As such this section repeats some information from earlier sections but in recipe form and with minimal explanation.

 .. important::